minqiaowang/work-with-db-shard/introduction/introduction.md

 In this workshop, you will

-- Prepare the shad database environment
+- Prepare the shard database environment
-- Working with the shard database.
+- Work with the shard database.
-- Extent the shard database with the third shard.
+- Extend the shard database with the third shard.